 The UK is lucky enough to be home to an eclectic array of up-and-coming foodie bloggers.
-We provide plenty of food envy by looking at 10 of the best British food blogs that you should follow.
+We provide plenty of food envy by looking at the best British food blogs that you should follow.

 If you haven’t head of Ella Woodward, where have you been?
 Here’s the low-down: after being diagnosed with postural tachycardia syndrome, Ella underwent a complete lifestyle change and now focuses solely on eating and creating whole, plant-based foods.
 On Deliciously Ella she features incredibly healthy versions of typically unhealthy dishes.
-She has her own app, two bestselling cookbooks and a deli in central London.
+She has her own app, two bestselling cookbooks and a deli in Central London.

 Irish-born Niamh Shields is a London-based food and travel blogger.
 She describes herself as a wanderer, and when she’s not wandering, she can be found in her kitchen or a restaurant or wine bar.
 Eat Like a Girl focuses on recipes, restaurant recommendations and food-based travel stories.
 Featuring plenty of gratuitous ‘food porn’ photos, Niamh’s posts are either her own recipes or those that she’s picked up on her travels.